4 Signs Your Interview Isn’t Going Well (And How To Fix It!)

-It doesn't always have to be this way!
-Sometimes there are subtle signs during the job interview that things aren't going well you can pick up in time to potentially turn things around.
+It doesn't have to be this way!
+Sometimes there are subtle signs during the job interview that things aren't going well that you can pick up in time to potentially turn things around.

 The Interviewer Doesn't Try To Sell You On The Company

 Have you ever heard the expression, "An interview is about you trying to get to know the company just as much as they're trying to get to know you"?
 It's true.
 You should be evaluating the company as they're evaluating your experience and skills.

 But, if you're doing this and the interviewer isn't working hard to sell you on the company's good traits, it's probably not a good sign.

 Companies want their chosen candidate to accept the job offer, so for their top picks, they'll typically try to mention job perks, company culture, opportunities for growth, and other positives.